Find some answers to the most frequently asked questions about your Ultra™ Baby Bottle.

-Yes, but as they’re a little bigger you can only fit 5 Ultra bottles in the electric steam steriliser, instead of the usual 6.
-We know that’s not ideal, so we’re working on a brand new steriliser that will happily fit in more.
+Yes, but as they’re a little bigger you can only fit 5 Ultra bottles in the electric steam sterilizer, instead of the usual 6.
+We know that’s not ideal, so we’re working on a brand new sterilizer that will happily fit in more.
 Watch this space!

 1. Closer to Nature bottle.
 Unfortunately it is not compatible.
 The Closer to Nature bottle is primarily designed to ensure a smooth transition from breast to bottle while ULTRA is designed to deliver the perfect feeding experience.
 Both work well in their own right but are created for parents and babies with different needs.
 This is why they have been introduced as separate lines.

 2. Sterilisers.
-Yes, ULTRA bottles will fit in the Tommee Tipppee Sterilisers.
-However it will require a bit of adjustment and, in the case of the electric steam steriliser, means you can only fit 5 bottles in versus 6 Closer to Nature bottles.
-Please note, we are shortly updating the Steriliser line to ensure a perfect fit.
+Yes, ULTRA bottles will fit in the Tommee Tipppee Sterilizers.
+However it will require a bit of adjustment and, in the case of the electric steam sterilizer, means you can only fit 5 bottles in versus 6 Closer to Nature bottles.
+Please note, we are shortly updating the Sterilizer line to ensure a perfect fit.

 4. Perfect Prep machine.
 ULTRA will work with the Perfect Prep machine but, unfortunately, you cannot use the milk storage lids provided with the machine.
 We suggest you prepare your ULTRA bottle as you would Closer to Nature bottles but shake with the ULTRA cap placed firmly on top.